PlayPratz/Scorecard/README.md

 1. In most cases, it is a _Next_ button, that submits the data entered from [Run Selector](#run-selector), [Extra Selector](#extra-selector) and [Add a wicket](#end-innings-and-add-wicket).
 This will cause the [ball](#ball) to be added into the [innings](#innings).
 As result of this, the scores for both the teams and all the players involved will be updated.
 2. When an over is completed, it is a _Select Bowler_ button.
 On clicking, you will be taken to the bowling squad to choose the next bowler.
 3. When a wicket falls, it is a _Select Batter_ button.
 On clicking, you will be taken to the batting squad to choose the next batter.
-4. When the quota of overs is completed, or when the _target_ for the second innings is achieved, it is an _End Innings_ button which will act the same as long pressing the [End Innings button](#end-innings-and-add-wicket).
+4. When the quota of overs is completed, or when the _target_ for the second innings is achieved, it is an _End Innings_ button which will act the same as long-pressing the [End Innings button](#end-innings-and-add-wicket).

 ---